teachingaway/teachingaway.github.io/pages/design-patent-basics.md

-﻿---
+---
 layout: page
-permalink: /design-patent-basics/
+permalink: /design-patent-law/
-title: "The Law of Design Patents"
+title: "Design Patents"
+modified: 2014-06-09 17:08
 tags: [patent]
 image:
-  feature: /wide/transmission-patent-gray-blueprint.jpg
+  feature: /wide/default-image.png
-  credit:
+  credit: company folders
   creditlink:
+share:
 ---

+# UI Design Patents

 Product designers and digital user interface designers will occasionally run into design patents.
 Whether you want to patent a new design, or you’re on the business end of a lawsuit, a little background knowledge can come in handy.